mildmojo/twine-gamepad/README.md

 ## Alternate usage without StoryIncludes

-Alternately, you may copy the contents of `gamepad.min.js` and `twine_gamepad.js` directly into a single `script` passage in your story.
-Make sure `gamepad.min.js` comes before `twine_gamepad.js`.
-Make sure to add a CSS rule to your stylesheet for `a.gamepadSelected` to make it appear selected.
+Alternately, you may copy the contents of `gamepad.min.js` and `twine_gamepad.js` directly into a single `script`-tagged passage in your story, and `style.css` directly into a `stylesheet`-tagged passage.

 ## Troubleshooting